Active at every level of society, alQaws supports resilient LGBTQ communities and leads a critical social engagement with sexual and gender diversity.

 Genres Pluriels was founded in 2007 to increase the visibility of trans*, intersex and gender fluid individuals and promote the rights of physical integrity and self-determination.
 The organization raises awareness through media engagement, workshops and public activities, and through high schools and universities.
 Its interventions at the European Parliament/Council of Europe and in Belgian ministries aim to promote respect for the human rights of trans and intersex people.
 Genres Pluriels also provides psychological support to intersex people individually and through support groups.
 Genres Pluriels is increasing its focus on intersex issues by providing information in Belgium’s three official languages on its website, creating brochures to distribute to maternity wards in hospitals, holding public events on intersex issues, and producing a short film about the lived realities of intersex people.

-Founded in 2001, Gayten was the first organization in Serbia to acknowledge and base its work primarily on gender identity and expression.
+Founded in 2001, Geten was the first organization in Serbia to acknowledge and base its work primarily on gender identity and expression.

-Check out our 2018 International Trans Day of Visibility video featuring an interview with Gayten-LGBT’s Intersex Section Coordinator Kristian Randjelovic:
+Check out our 2018 International Trans Day of Visibility video featuring an interview with Geten-LGBT’s Intersex Section Coordinator Kristian Randjelovic:

 Kristian was also featured in our 2016 Intersex Awareness Day video: